erma0x/erma0x/README.md

 ### 💻 ꜱᴜᴍᴍᴀʀʏ

-Self-taught developer with a great passion for programming and with a large collection of software projects. <br>
+Self-taught developer with a great passion for programming and with large collection of projects derived from personal projects, freelancing, university and internship.

+Fast learner, creative and challenge seek

-I have done projects related to: machine learning, GUI creation, image processing, data preprocessing, algorithm building, software design, email processing, ETL (big data experience with 500GB + database), automation of the software and activity planning.
-C
+I've done projects related to: machine learning, GUI creation, image processing, data preprocessing, algorithm building, software design, email processing, ETL (big data experience with 500GB + database), automation of the software and activity planning with Python, R, SQL and JS.

+I am looking for a company that sees the potential in me, as I am interdisciplinary and I learn quickly.

 <br>